-WordPress is the most popular site builder in the world.
-It powers more than 43% of all websites on the Internet, that is, millions of websites worldwide.
-For most people, wordpress is still a great option.
-Although it has some shortcomings, you can use plugins to overcome them.
+WordPress is the most popular site builder in the world, powering more than 43% of all websites on the Internet.
+Millions of websites worldwide rely on WordPress, and for most people, it is still a great option.
+Despite some shortcomings, plugins can be used to overcome them.
 WordPress has a 43.3% share in the CMS market, and its core software is well maintained by the company itself.